Ricoh Auto Half E2 Film Camera Review

 Like the plastic strip next to the strap ring to keep the camera from scratching.
 Or the little round bump next to the tripod hole so that the camera could stand upright on a table.
 Or the practically unnecessary but beautiful film door latch with an orange arrow and helpful “OPEN” label on a small aluminum strip.
 Or the excellent take-up spool design that makes loading film easier on E2 than most film cameras of the era.

 You should, however, watch out for malfunctioning selenium meters.
 They can deplete gradually, making the appearance of a working camera but giving insufficient energy to produce correct exposures.
-Some adjustments can be made to fix this issue with the right tools, but in my case, the meter was far gone.
-Check with your seller whether they tested this camera!
+If you take the camera apart, you’ll notice a small arm that moves as you shine the light onto the meter; that arm is connected to an adjustable junction, which can be altered to recalibrate the light meter.

 How much does a Ricoh Auto Half cost, and where to find one.